-The business or trade cycle relates to the volatility of economic growth, and the different periods the economy goes through (e.g. boom and bust)
+The business or trade cycle relates to the volatility of economic growth, and the different periods the economy goes through (e.g. boom and bust), This explains why factors such as interest rates, confidence, investment and the multiplier effect cause the economy to go through economic cycles.

-In the UK, the average rate of economic growth is about 2.5%.
-However, the actual growth rate can vary.
-For example, as the diagram above shows, the UK has experienced many economic booms and also recessions.
+In the UK, the average rate of economic growth is about 2.5%, and therefore we say that the UK long run trend rate is 2.5%.
+However, the actual growth rate can vary. from this average For example, as the diagram above shows, the UK has experienced many economic booms and also recessions.

 - Economic growth – when real output increases.